DataONEorg/dataone-cnpg/README.md

 >      release=<your_release_name>
 >      kubectl get secret -o yaml ${release}-cnpg-app > ${release}-cnpg-app-secrets.yaml
 >      ```
 > 2. DO NOT USE THIS AS A HELM SUB-CHART, for the reasons above.
-It is better to `helm install` it with its own release, separate from your main application.
+It is better to `helm install` it with its own release name, separate from your main application.
 > 3. Changes to the database name, database owner/username, and/or the password, are non-trivial after the cluster has been created.
 Doing a `helm upgrade`, will NOT update the PostgreSQL database with new values for these parameters.
 You will need to manually update the database and/or user credentials in postgres.

 ## Table of Contents